-Paraguay is located in central South America and, as of 2023, had an estimated population of approximately 7.55 million, according to preliminary data from the 2022 census.
+Paraguay is located in central South America and, as of 2024, had an estimated population of approximately 6.37 million, based on the results of the 2022 National Population and Housing Census.
 The population is distributed unevenly across the country, with less than 3.5% of the population residing in regions that account for 61% of the country's land mass.
+The estimated gender distribution of the population was 50.5% men and 49.5% women as of 2024.